 SMN2 copy number is an important modifier of disease severity in SMA.

 In patients with SMA, there is significant variability in SMN2 copy number.
-Those with the most severe forms of SMA often have 1-2 copies of SMN2.
+Those with the most severe forms of SMA often have 1 to 2 copies of SMN2.

 Without sufficient SMN protein production, patients experience irreversible neuronal loss, resulting in progressive muscle atrophy, which may lead to physical disability, life-threatening medical emergencies, and may result in premature death.